oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 libcerf is a self-contained numeric library that provides an efficient and accurate implementation of complex error functions, along with Dawson, Faddeeva, and Voigt functions.

-**URL**
+**More Information**

 https://jugit.fz-juelich.de/mlz/libcerf

 **Available Versions**::

+    1.7-GCCcore-7.3.0
+    1.17-GCCcore-10.3.0
     1.13-GCCcore-8.3.0
     1.14-GCCcore-10.2.0
-    1.17-GCCcore-10.3.0
-    1.7-GCCcore-7.3.0
     1.13-GCCcore-9.3.0